Construction Technology 2

 The brick and block work is also covered in this section.
 Students learn about different types of brick and block work and how to lay some of the simple types of bonds.

-Construction Technology 1 is a year long program that meets every 'A' day morning.
+Construction Technology 2 is a year long program that meets every 'A' day morning.
 Successful completion of this program results in 2 units of credit.
-There are not prerequisites but is is highly recommended students complete the Introduction to Technology program.
+There are not prerequisites but is is highly recommended students complete the Construction Technology 1 program.